blevesearch/zapx/zap.md

 ## Vector Index Section

 In a vector index, each vector is assigned a unique, monotonically increasing ID ranging from `0` to `N-1`, where `N` is the total number of vectors in the index.
 This ID is used internally by the [Faiss](https://github.com/blevesearch/faiss) index.
-Each vector ID maps to a document ID within the segment, and this mapping is stored as an array of size N.
+Each vector ID maps to a document ID within the segment, and this mapping is stored as an array of size `N`.

         |================================================================+- Inverted Text Index Section
         |                                                                |